pawelniewie/pawelniewiadomski.com/src/content/articles/2016-05-30-building-bitbucket-add-on-in-rails-part-3.md

 ---
-title: "How to build BitBucket Cloud add-on in Rails &rarr; installation"
+title: "How to build BitBucket Cloud add-on in Rails → installation"
 date: "2016-05-30"
 description: "Time to install our plugin in BitBucket!
 First I need to make sure that BitBucket will be able to access our service running locally.
 For that I'm running..."
 tags: